cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 sometimes collaborate with others
 (much of this depends on the paid plans that are also offered).

-These services also are able to connect with other services.
+These services are able to connect with other services.
 For example, OpenAI's ChatGPT can connect with Google Drive and Microsoft OneDrive plus accept uploads from your computer.
 NotebookLM can connect to Google Drive, accept links to sources, copied text, and accept uploads.

 As an example use case, I can print this book as a PDF (see the printer icon at the top of the page), create a project in NotebookLM called Personal Knowledge Management, and upload that PDF to that project.
 I can add other sources, such as links to the sites that this book links to.
-Using all of this, I can ask NotebookLM to create study guides, an audio overview or even a *fake* podcast on the document, study guides, mind maps, and more.
+Using all of this, I can ask NotebookLM to create study guides, mind maps, and an audio overview or even a *fake* podcast on the document.
 I can **prompt** NotebookLM and ask questions about the uploaded content.
 In short, it's like having a personal teacher's assistant.